 Bergamot adds subtle flavour and aroma to both sweet and savory dishes.
 Its zest, peel, and juice are used with restraint to enhance flavours without overpowering them.
 Typical culinary applications include:

-Chocolate and confections 🍫 – pairs beautifully with rich flavors
+• Chocolate and confections 🍫 – pairs beautifully with rich flavours

 Bergamot in Cosmetics 💄